epiphanysearch/boilerplate/README.md

 # Epiphany Boilerplate

-This project is our template for Front End Development.
-It provides functionality to for continuous development using Grunt.
-It's packed full of features for our particular workflow that will hopefully help you too!
+This is our Front End Development boilerplate project, a continuous development tool built using Grunt.
+It's packed full of features for our particular workflow that hopefully will help you too!

 ## Requirements